Searching for the full symphony of black hole binary mergers: Abstract

 \section{Abstract}

 Current searches for the gravitational-wave signature of compact binary mergers rely on matched-filtering data from interferometric observatories with sets of modelled gravitational waveforms.
 These searches currently use model waveforms that do not include the higher-order mode content of the gravitational-wave signal.
 Higher-order modes are important for many compact binary mergers and their omission reduces the sensitivity to such sources.
 In this work we explore the sensitivity loss incurred from omitting higher-order modes.
 We present a new method for searching for compact binary mergers using waveforms that include higher-order mode effects, and evaluate the sensitivity increase that using our new method would allow.
 We find that, when evaluating sensitivity at a constant rate-of-false alarm, and when including the fact that signal-consistency tests can reject some signals that include higher-order mode content, we observe a sensitivity increase of up to a factor of 2 in volume for high mass ratio, high total-mass systems.
+For systems with equal mass, or with total mass $\sim 50 M_{\odot}$, we see more modest sensitivity increases, $< 10\%$, which indicates that the existing search is already performing well.
 Our new search method is also directly applicable in searches for generic compact binaries.